Colon (colorectal) Cancer Screening

-Colorectal cancer usually develops from abnormal growths, known as polyps, in the colon or rectum.
-Colorectal cancer screening tests can find polyps, and remove them before they turn into cancer.
+Colon cancer usually develops from abnormal growths, known as polyps, in the colon or rectum.
+Colon cancer tests can find polyps, and remove them before they turn into cancer.
 Polyps are common and are usually harmless.
-However, because most colorectal cancer begins as a polyp, removing polyps early is a good way to prevent cancer.
-Screening tests can also find colorectal cancer early, when it is easiest to treat.
+However, because most colon cancer begins as a polyp, removing polyps early is a good way to prevent cancer.
+Screening tests can also find colon cancer early, when it is easier to treat.

-Early on, colorectal cancer may not cause symptoms.
-A person could have colorectal cancer and not know it.
+Early on, colon cancer may not cause symptoms.
+A person could have colon or rectal cancer and not know it.
 If there are symptoms, they can include:

 - Blood in or on your stool (bowel movements)

 - Aches, pains or cramps in your stomach that do not go away

 - Change in bowel movement habits, either constipation or diarrhea